Nursing - Associate in Science (AS) (3456)

 HACC developed the following program outcomes from the four core concepts and nine key components of the Nursing program’s Conceptual Framework (pdf).
 The curriculum will prepare you to demonstrate:

-- Adhere to the standards of professional practice
+- Consistently demonstrate accountability, ethical behavior, and adhere to the standards of professional registered nursing practice

-- Communicate effectively, in a therapeutic way with the patient, promoting human dignity, integrity and human flourishing across the life-span
+Communication - Communicate effectively, in a therapeutic way with the patient, promoting human dignity, integrity, and human flourishing across the life span

-- Demonstrate critical thinking to deliver clinically competent care in accordance with the national patient safety initiatives
+- Demonstrate the ability to apply critical thinking to deliver clinically competent care regarding a clinical problem in accordance with the national patient safety initiative

-- Provide holistic care, across the health continuum that reflects the patients' values, cultures and lifestyles
+- Provide holistic care, across the health continuum that reflects a respect of the values, cultures and lifestyles of diverse patients and families

 *Adapted from Educational Competencies for Graduates of Associate Degree Nursing Programs, NLN, 2010.
 Bold and italicized words are concepts that thread throughout the HACC Nursing program Conceptual Framework (pdf).

 Please note that our program is selective.
 Acceptance in to the College does not guarantee admission into the Nursing program.
-There are specific requirements you must meet to be accepted.
-For the specific requirements, nursing application and admission cycle, please visit the Health Careers webpage or email us at firstname.lastname@example.org.
+There are specific entry-requirements you must meet to be accepted.
+For a list of those requirements, nursing application and admission cycle, please visit the Health Careers webpage or email us at firstname.lastname@example.org.

 Yes!
 Conveniently YOURS, our degree programs are designed to be flexible enough to transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.